xtianus/yadaframework/YadaDocs/src/forms/uploads.rst

 ------------------
 Introduction
 ^^^^^^^^^^^^^^^
-The YadaFileManager @Component is the single entry to all operations on uploaded files.
+The YadaFileManager @Service is the single entry to all operations on uploaded files stored as YadaAttachedFile.

 Every time a file is uploaded, it is stored in a folder named "uploads" in the <basePath> configured directory.
 This folder is created automatically if the tomcat process has enough permissions, otherwise you have to create it manually.